 It’s all about showcasing our maritime industry and celebrating its important role in our community and the regional economy.
 Today, the maritime industry has never been stronger – or more important to our region.
-Our maritime industry is annually worth $30 billion to state economy.
+Our maritime industry is annually worth nearly $38 billion to state economy.

 From April through June, join the celebration of our Five Star Working Waterfront at the Harley Marine Seattle Maritime Festival during Maritime 101.
 This Fall, don't miss the Fishermen's Fall Festival and other free activities during our Seafood 101 celebration.